SESYNC-ci/remote-sensing-classification-lesson/docs/_slides_Rmd/intro.Rmd

 Products:
 - Training and testing datasets at 30%.
 Save these into shapefiles.

-From this product, the analyst should be able to answer the following question:
+Be able to answer the following question:
 - What is the frequency of observations in each class for training and testing data?

 ===